Passiflora (Passion Vine)

 • Potential interactions with sleep aids and blood thinners4

-The herb blends well with other calming plants like chamomile or lavender.
-Start with small amounts to test your sensitivity.
-Those taking medications or pregnant individuals should consult healthcare providers before use4.
+This herb blends well with calming plants like chamomile or lavender.
+Start with small amounts to gauge your sensitivity.
+Those taking medications or pregnant individuals should consult a healthcare provider before use4.

 Flavor Profile